OpenLineage/OpenLineage/integration/spark/buildSrc/README.md

 # OpenLineage Gradle Plugins

-This repository contains four Gradle plugins that are used to configure and manage the build process for OpenLineage projects.
-These plugins are written in Kotlin and are designed to work with Gradle.
+This repository hosts a suite of Gradle plugins designed for configuring and managing the build process for OpenLineage projects.
+Written in Kotlin, these plugins are optimized for use with Gradle.

 ## Scala213VariantPlugin

-The `Scala213VariantPlugin` is a Gradle plugin that configures the project to use Scala 2.13.
-It sets up the necessary source sets, tasks, and configurations for building and testing Scala 2.13 code.
+Configures the project to support builds that use libraries compiled with Scala 2.13, setting up necessary source sets, tasks, and configurations for building and testing said code.

 To apply this plugin, add the following to your `build.gradle.kts` (or `build.gradle`):